emrahcimrendev/emrahcimren_dev.github.io/_posts/2020-6-15-Managing A Data Science Team.md

 It also communicates the purpose of the team to the individuals and broader organization and provides them with the inspiration to achieve that purpose.

+A mission statement describes the current state of a team and its primary goals or objectives.
+It provides detailed information about what the team does, how it does it, and who it does it for.
+It is related to the vision statement in that it outlines the primary goals that will help to achieve the future the team desires.

 ## 2. Roles and Responsibilities